Scrooge (musical): Productions

-UK and Ireland productions
+Original UK and West End production (1992-97)

-Original Producer, Graham Mulvein and Leslie Bricusse spent several months with the director Bob Tomson adapting the screenplay for the stage.
-Mulvein recommended appointing Musical Supervisor, Stuart Pedlar, designer, Paul Farnsworth, and Lighting Designer, Hugh Vanstone, to the team and established a Victorian theatre style for all the locations, illusions and characters.
+The original producer Graham Mulvein and Leslie Bricusse spent several months with the director Bob Tomson adapting the screenplay for the stage.
+Mulvein recommended appointing Musical Supervisor, Stuart Pedlar; designer, Paul Farnsworth; and Lighting Designer, Hugh Vanstone, to the team and established a Victorian theatre style for all the locations, illusions and characters.
 Initially the ghost illusions were entrusted to Paul Daniels, but he was replaced after the first production with Paul Kieve.

 The original production starred Anthony Newley as Scrooge and opened on 9 November 1992 at the Alexandra Theatre in Birmingham.
 The cast also included Stratford Johns, Tom Watt and Jon Pertwee.
 The production played the following year with the same cast at the Theatre Royal, Plymouth from 30 November to 11 December 1993.
 The production later transferred to the West End, Tomson having been replaced by director/choreographer Tudor Davies, starring Newley, at the Dominion Theatre from 12 November 1996 to 1 February 1997.

+Further UK productions

 Bill Kenwright produced a revival of the original production which toured the UK and Ireland for the Christmas seasons between 2003 and 2013 starring Tommy Steele in the title role (with the exceptions of Shane Richie in the 2005 and 2007 tours and Michael Barrymore in the 2006 tour.
 The show was on hiatus for the 2008 Christmas season).
 The production transferred into the West End starring Steele for the 2005 (while Richie toured an identical production) and 2012 Christmas seasons at the London Palladium, making Steele the record-holder for the most performances headlined at the Palladium.

 A revival was produced at the Curve Theatre in Leicester from 18 November 2017 to 14 January 2018, directed by Curve artistic director Nikolai Foster for the musical's 25th anniversary.
 It starred Jasper Britton as Scrooge.